Cadillac Ciel

 The Cadillac Ciel is a hybrid electric concept car created by Cadillac and unveiled at the 2011 Pebble Beach Concours d'Elegance.
 The Ciel has a twin-turbocharged 3.6-liter direct injection V6 producing 425 hp and a hybrid system using lithium-ion battery technology.
 The Ciel is a four-seat convertible with a wheelbase of 125 in.
 It was developed at GM Design's North Hollywood Design Center.

-The Ciel comes with rear suicide doors, and the interior features a smooth wooden dashboard with a simple gauge look.
+The Ciel has rear suicide doors, and the interior features a smooth wooden dashboard with a simple gauge look.
 The word "Ciel" is French for "sky"- which is what the designers had in mind when they made the vehicle.

 In 2012 and early 2013, Cadillac contemplated developing a production car based on the Ciel.
 However, in July 2013, they decided not to pursue the venture.

-At the 2013 Pebble Beach Concours d'Elegance, Cadillac unveiled a new concept, the Cadillac Elmiraj, which is similar in design to the Ciel, except it is a coupe.
+At the 2013 Pebble Beach Concours d'Elegance, Cadillac unveiled a new concept, the Elmiraj, which is similar in design to the Ciel, except it is a coupe.
 Both vehicles were designed by Niki Smart.

-The Cadillac Ciel was featured in the 2015 movie adaptation of Entourage as a gift from talent agent Ari Gold to the main character Vincent Chase for the success of his directorial debut in the fictional movie, Hyde.
+The Cadillac Ciel was featured in the 2015 film Entourage as a gift from talent agent Ari Gold to the main character Vincent Chase for the success of his directorial debut in the fictional movie, Hyde.